bridgekitio/frodo/README.md

 If that makes sense, notice that the only thing you did differently than before was adding that line in the comments.
-That's all the info that Abide needs to wire that behavior up for you!
+That's all the info that Frodo needs to wire that behavior up for you!

 There is one more one-line change we need to make in order for this to work.
 That's in `main()` when we set up our server.